CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 ## Corporation International Trade Union
 (Corporation International Trade Union - CITU)

+Required if you have google translate installed, prohibit translating from English into Russian, as everything is already written in Russian.
+But google translate starts translating the text, distorting the text from Russian into Russian.

 ## Mission.
 Using a new economic model that is resistant to deflationary and inflationary crises, unite humanity into a single democratic trading network.
 Our digital democracy is resistant to vote-stuffing and the parliament represents all sections of society.